Croatia is a country of rich historical heritage, natural beauty and a pleasant climate.

 Croatia borders with Hungary in the north, Slovenia in the north-west, Serbia in the north-east, Bosnia and Herzegovina in the total length of the lower part of the Croatia’s crescent shape, Montenegro in the extreme south, and Italy and Slovenia on the Adriatic Sea.

-Croatia is classified as an emerging and developing economy by the International Monetary Fund and a high income economy by the World Bank.
+Croatia is classified as an open and developing economy by the International Monetary Fund and a high income economy by the World Bank.
 Traditionally, Croatia is a tourism oriented country.

 Historical heritage, natural beauty and a pleasant climate make up the framework which, together with high quality accommodation, gastronomic excellence and a rich supply of activities and entertainment, enables Croatia to attract the modern-day tourist.